karpatkey/roles_royce/README.md

-# Roles Royce
+# Transaction Builder

-Roles Royce is a Python library designed to execute transactions using Zodiac Roles Modifier contracts (https://github.com/gnosis/zodiac-modifier-roles-v1).
+Transaction Builder is a Python library designed to execute transactions using Zodiac Roles Modifier contracts (https://github.com/gnosis/zodiac-modifier-roles-v1).
 With support for many DeFi protocols this library serves as a versatile toolkit for securing your decentralized finance operations through the use of the